McCoy Air Force Base: Air Training Command

 As a result of the outbreak of the Korean War, the United States Air Force's Air Training Command (ATC) reacquired and reactivated the facility, renaming it Pinecastle Air Force Base on 1 September 1951.
-ATC immediately began a $100 million military construction (MILCON) program at the World War II facility, to include lengthening the existing north–south runway and constructing a parallel north–south runway, both over 12,000 feet in length.
+ATC immediately began a $100 million military construction program at the World War II facility, to include lengthening the existing north–south runway and constructing a parallel north–south runway, both over 12,000 feet in length.
 Actual flight training operations, however, did not begin until early 1952.

-The 3540th Flying Training Wing (later redesignated the 4240th Flying Training Wing) was activated at the base for the purpose of training personnel in Strategic Air Command's (SAC) new Boeing B-47 Stratojet medium jet bomber.
-Eighty-four B-47s were allocated for the training, and SAC transferred thirty experienced aircraft commanders to Pinecastle to serve as instructors.
-According to the basic plan, ATC would train forty-nine crews by the end of 1952.
-But from the beginning, mechanical problems with the B-47 and a lack of equipment prevented training.
-In addition, the base was inadequate at the time with regards to training facilities.
-The first B-47 class arrived at the base on 6 November 1952 and the first B-47 crew training program started a few weeks later when Class 53-6A entered combat crew training on 22 December 1952.
+The 3540th Flying Training Wing (later redesignated the 4240th Flying Training Wing) was activated at the base for the purpose of training personnel in SAC's new Boeing B-47 Stratojet medium jet bomber.
+Eighty-four B-47s were allocated for the training, and SAC transferred 30 experienced aircraft commanders to Pinecastle to serve as instructors.
+According to the basic plan, ATC would train 49 crews by the end of 1952.
+From the beginning, though, mechanical problems with the B-47 and a lack of equipment prevented training.
+In addition, the base was inadequate at the time in training facilities.
+The first B-47 class arrived at the base on 6 November 1952, and the first B-47 crew-training program started a few weeks later when Class 53-6A entered combat crew training on 22 December 1952.
 The first trained B-47 crews graduated from training during the first half of 1953.

-On 1 January 1954, ATC transferred both the B-47 crew training mission at Pinecastle AFB and jurisdiction of the base to the Strategic Air Command.
+On 1 January 1954, ATC transferred both the B-47 crew-training mission at Pinecastle AFB and jurisdiction of the base to the SAC.